 It remains the only association in South Africa with the sole purpose of assisting, protecting and promoting documentary filmmakers.
-The DFA is key member of SASFED (The South African Screen Federation).:: Read more about the DFA ::
+The DFA is a key member of SASFED (The South African Screen Federation).

-DFA members gain access to a network of related industry bodies and other aspiring and established documentary filmmakers.
-The DFA also acts on behalf of and in the interest of documentary filmmakers as a collective.
-Several suppliers offer discounts and benefits to DFA Members.
-All registered members are listed on our web site and in our annual directory.
+DFA members will gain access to a network of related industry bodies and other documentary filmmakers, both established and aspiring.
+The DFA will also act on behalf of the interests of documentary filmmakers as a collective.